holzkohlengrill/Snippets-of-5S/Snippets of 5S.md

 Common saying: A place for everything and everything in its place (associated with Samuel Smiles, Mrs Isabella Beeton and Benjamin Franklin).

-As a remainder: what are the original 5Ses stand for (derived from Japanese) and what is their main idea:
+As a remainder: what are the original 5Ses stand for (derived from Japanese):

 1. Seiri – Sort
 2. Seiton – Simplify